oss-review-toolkit/ort/website/docs/configuration/package-configurations.md

 ## Defining Path Excludes and License Finding Curations

-Path excludes define which code is not part of the distributed release artifact(s) for a package, for example code found in the source repository but only used for building, documenting or testing the code.
+Path excludes define which code is not part of the distributed release artifact(s) for a package, for example, code found in the source repository but only used for building, documenting or testing the code.
-License finding curations are used to fix incorrect scan results, for example if a wrong license was detected, or if a finding is a false positive.
+License finding curations are used to fix incorrect scan results, for example, if a wrong license was detected, or if a finding is a false positive.

 The entries for path excludes and license finding curations have the same syntax and semantics as in the `ort.yml` file, see [excluding paths](ort-yml.md#excluding-paths) and [curating license findings](ort-yml.md#curating-project-license-findings) for details.